Candidate48/junit4Wiki/Exception-testing.md

 # Expected Exceptions

 How do you verify that code throws exceptions as expected?
-Verifying that code completes normally is only part of programming.
-Making sure the code behaves as expected in exceptional situations is part of the craft of programming too.
+Verifying that code completes normally is important, but making sure the code behaves as expected in exceptional situations is vital too.
 For example:

     new ArrayList<Object>().get(0);